suzannecodeinst/PP1_Hi-Hens/README.md

     - The form allows the user to select boxes that determine their interest in a specific course.
     - The form cannot be submitted without the fields filled correctly.
 The user will be asked to fill in their name and email address.

+## Testing

+### Validator testing

+- I ran the site through Lighthouse with devtools to check Accessibility of fonts and colors.
+This highlighted that where I had used a 'ul' element on my index page this wouldn't work very well for screen readers.
+I changed the elements to divs.

 ## Credits

 Referred to Love Running site tutorial as a reminder of code structure, comment placement and order of build.